 19. Don’t focus on what you want to be, focus on what you want to do

 When I was a child, I wanted to be a teacher.
 With a theatrical family, I also wanted to be on stage and spent a year singing in wine bars for a living.
 At school, I edited the school magazine and newspaper without understanding that this could be a career, and I have always had a passion for travel.
 Later in my career, I became obsessed with the fact that I wanted to do something which made a difference and contributed to the world.
 I remember working on one particular journal in the law space and telling my husband, ‘If this magazine never came out again, I don’t think anyone would notice’.
-It was soul destroying.
+It was soul-destroying.

-I think we focus children to much on what they want to be rather than on what they want to do.
+I think we focus children too much on what they want to be rather than on what they want to do.
 I didn’t know that a role existed that encompassed all the things that I wanted to do, the things that make my heart sing, but I appear to have found it.

 20. Bravery can change the world

 Business is not for the faint of heart.
-These last 10 years have been full of blood, sweat, exhaustion and tears; of of being sure they would say no but asking anyway, of negotiating the impossible, of finding money at the 11th hour when all seemed lost, of being let down, criticised and still holding my nerve.
+These last 10 years have been full of blood, sweat, exhaustion and tears; of being sure they would say no but asking anyway, of negotiating the impossible, of finding money at the 11th hour when all seemed lost, of being let down, criticised and still holding my nerve.

-But it has also been an unspeakable joy to have been given the opportunity to serve this profession, to meet thousands of you across the world and to have created a platform which is contributing to changing the world for half a billion administrative professionals.
+But it has also been an unspeakable joy to have been given the opportunity to serve this profession, to meet thousands of you across the world and to have created a platform that is contributing to changing the world for half a billion administrative professionals.